mahtokamal/OS_foundational_concepts/L2_Linux_OS.md

 - Hard links are limited to the file system in which they are created.
 Symbolic links can link to a file in another file system.
 - Hard links cannot link to a directory because the system itself uses hard links to define the hierarchy of the directory structure.
 However, symbolic links can link to directories.

+# 1.5.4 Lab - Navigating the Linux Filesystem and Permission Settings

 # 1.6 Working with GUI
 # 1.6.1 X Window System